 Gender-specific strategies to break down gender stereotypes and broaden educational horizons

-In this presentation, I share classroom strategies which I have learned from my visits to more than 380 schools worldwide (mostly in the United States and Canada).
+In this presentation, I share classroom strategies which I have learned from my visits to more than 490 schools worldwide (mostly in the United States and Canada).
 These strategies cost nothing to implement.
 They have been proven dramatically effective in boosting girls’ engagement in subjects such as physics and computer science.
 For example: one gender-specific instructional strategy for teaching girls to code resulted in more than a three-fold increase – from 18% to 51% – in the proportion of 6th grade girls who spent their free time writing code.
 I learned some of these strategies at girls’ schools.
 But most of these strategies can be, and have been, deployed successfully at coed schools.
-You can get a taste of these strategies in chapter 5 of my book Girls on the Edge.